 Make the crust by mixing together almond flour, butter, sweetener, and egg yolk with a fork until a crumbly dough is formed.

 While the crust bakes, make the filling.
-Mix the lemon juice, lemon zest, powdered Swerve, almond flour, and egg yolks in a bowl together with a whisk.
+Mix the lemon juice, lemon zest, sweetener, almond flour, eggs, and egg yolk in a bowl together with a whisk.

-Remove crust from oven and immediately pour filling in; return to oven.
+Remove crust from oven and immediately pour filling over the top.
+Return to oven.

 - It's imperative to refrigerate the bars before slicing in order for them to be as firm as possible.

-- Fresh lemon juice is inimitable; you won't get the same brightness from bottled.
+- Fresh lemon juice is a must; you won't get the same brightness from bottled.

-- Don't poke holes in the crust as the filling will leak through if you do; if crust bubbles after blind bake, press lightly on bubbles with a fork before adding the filling.
+- Don't poke holes in the crust as the filling will leak through if you do; if the crust bubbles after the blind bake, press lightly on the bubbles with a fork before adding the filling.

-- Once baked, discolorations of white and yellow on top of the bars, as well as cracking after cooling, are normal and not a problem.
-Both will be hidden by the confectioners' sweetener added before serving.
+- Once baked, discolorations of white and yellow on top of the bars, as well as cracking after cooling, are normal and don't affect the taste.
+Powdered sweetener will hide any imperfections before serving.

-- Lemon bars should be kept in the refrigerator and eaten within 2 to 3 days, or freeze them for up to 2 to 3 months—just make sure they're double wrapped.
+- Lemon bars should be kept in an airtight container in the refrigerator and eaten within two to three days

 - Double wrap and freeze them for up to three months.
 Defrost in the fridge before serving.

 Is lemon OK on a keto diet?